kdd-ubc/MorphOT/README.md

 192x192x192 | 1,418s (57s per frame)                           | 998s (40s per frame)

 # Videos
+These animations display the result that one should obtain by following the tutorial above, comparing traditional linear interpolation (left) and the transport-based trajectory (right).
 Linear            |  MorphOT
 :-------------------------:|:-------------------------:
 ![](5138_5140_linear.gif)  |  ![](5138_5140_OT.gif)